 - Add carrots and bell peppers and cook 3-4 minutes more.

-- Add cabbage, ham, Spike Seasoning, garlic, parsley, Vegeta (if using), bay leaves and black pepper.
+- Add cabbage, ham, Spike Seasoning, garlic, parsley, Beau Monde Seasoning, bay leaves and black pepper.

-- Pour in ham, chicken, or vegetable stock and water.
-(You may want to add a little salt if you don’t use ham stock.)
+- Pour in chicken stock and water.
+(You may want to add a little salt if you don’t use ham packets.)